 Infrastructure is needed to execute material clearance control procedures in accordance with the applicable legislation, guidelines and technical prescriptions, as any material arising from pre-decommissioning and decommissioning activities undertaken in controlled areas is potentially radioactive.
 All civil works at the free release facility have been completed.
 The system will be able to check about 3 000 m3 of suspect material annually.
-A series of non-nuclear and nuclear calibration tests is taking place, to be followed by the nuclear commissioning programme involving APAT23.
-This programme will end in 2006, with the consequent commissioning of the plant.
+This programme was completed, with the subsequent commissioning of the plant.

-To facilitate management of the cleared material after monitoring, a transit store has been constructed, including storage for the cleared materials prior to dispatch offsite, portal monitors and a weighing station for trucks.
+To facilitate management of the cleared material after monitoring, a transit store has been constructed, including storage for the cleared materials prior to dispatch off-site, portal monitors and a weighing station for trucks.